DESIGNED AND MADE IN SOMERSET - FREE SHIPPING WORLWIDE

 Lady Sarah Forbes Bonetta Davies, photographed by Camille Silvy, 1862

-Sarah Forbes Bonetta Davies was a child born into a royal West African dynasty.
+Sarah Forbes Bonetta Davies was born into a Royal West African dynasty.
 She was orphaned in 1848, when her parents were killed in a slave-hunting war.
 She was around five years old.
 In 1850, Sarah was taken to England and presented to Queen Victoria as a “gift” from the King of Dahomey.
 She became the queen’s goddaughter and a celebrity known for her intelligence.

 God daughter to Queen Victoria Sarah Forbes Bonetta 1862 in plaid stripe full skirted dresses.